SeanBailey15/React_Jobly/README.md

 If you prefer, you can install the project locally to your machine.

-However, this app is currently hosted at (TBD - will update once finished with deployment)
+However, this app is currently hosted on [Render](https://jobly-frontend-tlq7.onrender.com/)

 **_This application is built with a PostgreSQL database for the backend.
 Please ensure you have installed PostgreSQL before proceeding._**